 Here's the finished bed.
 The train engine head was fixed to the toy chest with hinges and safety lid support, giving safe access to the back of the toy chest.
 If you want to go nuts, cut some openings on the side of the bed and add some drawers, or better yet, train wheel shaped drawers :D

-The project took me more time than I expected, but it's been fun for me and the big smile on my son's face makes it all worth it.
+The project took me more time than I expected, about 3/4 of the time was actually spent on the design and sketchup, but it's been fun for me and the big smile on my son's face makes it all worth it.